ddbnl/office365-audit-log-collector/README.md

 # Office365 API audit log collector

-Subscribe to and collect logs from Office365 auditing APIs (https://msdn.microsoft.com/en-us/office-365/office-365-management-activity-api-reference).
-Currently has the option to output to a network socket (when using e.g. Graylog) or a file.
+Collect Office365 and Azure audit logs through their respective APIs.
+No prior knowledge of APIs is required, onboarding and script usage is described below.
+Currently supports the following outputs:
+- Azure Analytics Workspace (OMS)
+- Graylog (or any other source that accepts a simple socket connection)
+- File

+For a full audit trail schedule to run the script on a regular basis (preferably at least once every day).
+The last run time is recorded automatically, so that when the script runs again it starts to retrieve audit logs from when it last ran.
 Feel free to contribute other outputs if you happen to build any.
-Default behavior is to retrieve logs of the last 24 hours.
+See the following link for more info on the management APIs: https://msdn.microsoft.com/en-us/office-365/office-365-management-activity-api-reference.

 ## Roadmap:

-I was unable to work on this repo for a while.
-Now that I'm back I want to make some improvements and add some features:
-- Add Azure Analytics Workspace output
+- Add an optional GUI
 - Automate onboarding as much as possible to make it easier to use
 - Make a container that runs this script
 - Create a tutorial for automatic onboarding + docker container for the easiest way to run this

 ## Latest changes:
+- Added Azure Log Analytics Workspace OMS output
 - Added parameter to resume from last run time (use to not miss any logs when script hasn't run for a while)
 - Added parameter for amount of hours or days to go back and look for content
 - Integrated bug fixes from pull requests, thank you!